Crecket/nodejs-end-to-end/README.md

 ## Commands list
 - `npm run setup` : Runs all required commands for the initial setup
 - `npm run refresh` : Similar to setup but this does not change your RSA/SSL certificates
-- `npm run browser` : Turns node-rsa into a package which we can use on the browser
 - `npm run build` : Runs the webpack script that compiles the files and creates the react application
 - `npm run dev` : Similar to `npm run build` except it also starts a watcher for development
 - `npm run cert` : Creates RSA and SSL certificates to be used in the application
-- `gulp` : Compiles any other non-react files
-- `gulp watch` : Similar to `gulp` except it also starts a watcher for development

 ## Rsa keys
 All clients have 2 2048 bit size key sets which are generated on page load.